-About The Trossachs National Park Trek
+About The Trossachs National Park Trail

-If you just have a few days to spare but want to savour some classic routes, then this Trossachs National Park Trail is for you; a great journey through the land of Rob Roy and Lady of the Lake.
+If you only have a few days to spare but want to savour some classic routes, then this Trossachs National Park Trail is for you; a great journey through the land of Rob Roy and Lady of the Lake.

-Each day’s walk has a different feel, differing landscapes and makes for wonderful memories.
+Each day’s walk has a different feel, differing landscapes, and makes for wonderful memories.